Vivian Adjei: International career

-Senior

 In July 2021, Adjei made the squad for the Aisha Buhari Cup and 2022 Africa Women Cup of Nations qualifiers against Nigeria.
 She made her senior debut during an Aisha Buhari Cup match against Cameroon women's national team on 20 September 2021.
 She marked the debut by scoring her first goal in the 89th minute of the match to help Ghana to a 2–0 victory.